GreenAiriva/blog/tr/posts/2025-07-16-Sehir-ici-Hava-Filtreleme.md

 ### The Shortcomings of Existing Solutions

-* Algae systems and ionization towers primarily capture particulate matter (PM).
+* Moss systems and ionization towers primarily capture particulate matter (PM).
 * DAC focuses exclusively on CO₂.

 However, urban air is a much more complex mixture.
 In addition to CO₂, pollutants such as CH₄, N₂O, NOx, and F-gases are also released into the atmosphere.
 According to NOAA and EPA data, major greenhouse gases and F-gases have shown a dramatic upward trend over the past century.
 The current overemphasis on particulate matter and carbon dioxide in existing technologies renders many of them insufficient in addressing the **multi-pollutant nature** of urban air.